GNB2023/BioEngSport/11 Sept 2023/Extraction of muscle synergies in sports/Dataset/README.md

 4. Labanca, L. et al. Muscle synergies for the control of single-limb stance with and without visual information in young individuals.
 BMC Sports Science, Medicine and Rehabilitation, 2021.
 Doi: 10.1186/s13102-021-00392-z

 ### Methods for processing the data:
-No additional info is required to process the data properly.
+No additional info is required to process the data correctly.

 ### Instrument- or software-specific information needed to interpret the data:
 No instrument- or software-specific information is needed to properly open the data (*.txt files).